usecasepod/usecasepod.github.io/_posts/blog-posts/2020-05-24-mvu-composition.markdown

             ])
 ```

 This is pretty straight forward, so I won't go in too much detail.
 The plan here is to output a view that can be used as a child of a `CollectionView`.
-So we have our model which represents a vehicle, the update which can set whether the vehicle in question is primary, and the view which puts it all together.
-We may come back to this later, as I'm not entirely sure what actions will need to be handled here and what actions will need to be handled elsewhere, but this seems like it handles everything I need for the moment.
+So we have our model which represents a vehicle, the update which can set whether the vehicle in question is "Primary", and the view which puts it all together.
+We may come back to this later, as I'm not entirely sure what actions will need to be handled here and what actions will need to be handled in parent components, but this seems like it handles everything I need for the moment.

 Now that we have the smallest piece set up, lets move one step higher.